OctopusDeploy/blog/blog/2021-03/introducing-priority-support/index.md

 ### Availability

-Priority Support is available to all new and existing Octopus Deploy customers with an active paid license.
-This includes all customers with a valid paid license on our current subscription licensing model, and any customers still using one of our legacy licenses who are still within their maintenance period.
+Priority Support is available to all new and existing Octopus Deploy customers with a valid paid license.

 The cost of Priority Support is $800 USD per month and is billed annually.